glajchs/slack-customizations/README.md

 Now after you've launched, you can right-click anywhere and hit "Inspect Element".
 Customize away!

+## Caveats
+Tested first on Linux, starting to do testing w/Macs via other machines.
+Windows not tested at all yet (and there are a few things that I know need doing before it will work).

 ## Wishlist for the future

 - Make the emoticon search widget allow for substring search (why isn't this built-in!!)